alexwky/psivcm/README.md

 ## Simulation Data Sets
-The simulation data sets used in the paper are available from https://github.com/alexwky/psivcm and the file `SimulationData.zip` can be found in the directory `Simulation/SimulationData`.
+The simulation data sets used in the paper are available from the file `SimulationData.zip` in the directory `Simulation/SimulationData`.
 The zip file contains the file `Simulation-beta0.csv`, 404 files with names in the form of `SimulationData-p[number of covariates in X]-[replication number].csv`, and 1212 files with names in the form of `AdditionalSimulationData-setting[setting number]-[number of covariates in X]-[replication number].csv`.
 For details, see the following data documentation:

 * The file `Simulation-beta0.csv` stores the initial values of single-index parameter that are used for all simulation replicates.
 Each row in a file contains a set of initial values.